Maffey/Maffey/README.md

 I’m  an  Quality Engineering Developer who finished college in 2021 (IT - Cybersecurity).
 I’m  looking  for  an  opportunity  to  polish  my skills and gain experience in the field.
 I love learning and expanding my knowledge.
 I am great when it comes to analytical thinking and I am very self-disciplined when it comes to managing time or organizing projects.

-Currently I'm working mainly as a Performance Tester.
+Currently I'm working as a Performance Test Engineer.

 ### Information
 **Studied at:** WWSIS Horyzont, IT degree (_Security and optimalization of computer networks_).